gabriel-hahn/whatsapp-clone-javascript/README.md

 # WhatsApp Web clone

-A clone of WhatsApp Web using pure JavaScript
+A clone of WhatsApp Web using pure JavaScript - HCode course.

 ## Contributing